 This is from the George Stroumboulopoulos show on Canadian TV.
-It’s a feature where guests are invited to let rip and complain and I decided to get on my high horse and sound off about something that really winds me up…
+It’s a feature where guests are invited to let rip and complain, so I decided to get on my high horse and sound off about something that really winds me up…

 Like a great many crime writers (mostly the male ones) I’m a frustrated rock star.
 I got to live out this fantasy when I collaborated with the wonderful country duo My Darling Clementine.
 We recorded an album and toured a show called The Other Half and this is a clip of the show’s finale, where I finally got to strap on an axe (guitar) and sing (wail) a country classic.
 My apologies.

 Recorded at the Edinburgh Book Festival, I fess up about those parts of an author’s life that, for very good reasons, are rarely talked about.